Government Information Requests

 For purposes of this Procedure, a Governmental Entity is a department or agency of the United States or any State or political subdivision thereof.
 These requests should be made via the appropriate service of process on Asurion.
 Emergency requests should also be sent to firstname.lastname@example.org.
 This Procedure is not applicable to subpoenas issued in the ordinary course of business such as requests relating to criminal defendants, civil litigants, or any other non-governmental requests.

 Note: In order to respond to a subpoena or other court ordered request for documents, the requester must follow all required procedures for issuance and service of the subpoena.
 Simply e-mailing a request to email@example.com will not constitute proper issuance and service of process.

 Process To Request Information

-Asurion requires appropriate, properly served legal requests prior to disclosing User information unless a recognized exception to the requirement for properly served legal requests exists.
+Asurion requires appropriate, properly issued and served legal requests prior to disclosing User information unless a recognized exception to the requirement for properly served legal requests exists.
 Currently recognized exceptions to the requirement for legal process include:

 - Disclosure with the lawful consent of the person.